rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 * Increase of possibility of user errors.
 There will be many more kubernetes related properties for users to configure.
 Without proper understanding, users are now exposed at a greater risk of misconfigured deployments.

-**Mitigation** Add the other layers of abstraction to our products.
+**Mitigation** This proposal keeps the existing high-level properties as they are, e.g. replicas, persistence, service type, images, etc. This proposal assumes that only a small fraction of people will have to need to use the override section of the CR.
+If they do, they have specific use cases and we expect them to have basic understanding about kubernetes prior to using our operator.
+In addition to that, we will add the other layers of abstraction to our products.
 Users will then have a choice about their preferred granularity on how they would like to configure their RabbitMQ deployments.

 * Two places to configure values to achieve the same effect can be confusing

 **Mitigation**  we will need to make it clear that the override section is to configure any values that users cannot access from the top level.

 ## Alternatives